chadjwilson/cscs530/Assignments/ModelProposal_ResilienceInEngineeredMilitarySystems.md

 &nbsp;
 ### 1) Environment

+**Description**: the environment will represent a military operational environment and subdivided into sections to which military systems will interact directly with conditions and threats of their occupied section

 **Boundary conditions**:  the environment will be bounded within a finite, symmetric space

 **Dimensionality**:  the environment will be constructed as a 250x250 2-dimensional array consisting of 62,500 total positions (sections)

-**Environment variables**:
+**Variables**:
 - coverage: an array, (-1...-5), signifying the amount of foilage or other physical structures within a section; least to most
 - terrain: an array, (-1...-5), signifying the ground condition and elevation of a section; mild to extreme
 - hazard: an array, (-1...-5), signifying the amound of hazards within a section; negligible to catastrophic
-- threats: a nested array of 4 distinct threat types
+- threats: an array of 4 objects of each distinct threat type
  - mortars: an array, (-1...-5), signifying the impact level of a mortar attack at this sections on all system functions; negligible to catastrophic
  - ieds:  an array, (-1...-5), signifying the impact level of an ied attack at this section on all system functions (less than mortar attack); has less impact negligible to catastrophic
  - jamming:  an array, (-1...-5), signifying the impact level of a mortar attack at this section on C2 system function; negligible to catastrophic
  - nbc:  an array, (-1...-5), signifying the impact level of a mortar attack at this section on personnel; negligible to catastrophic

- **Environment methods**:
+**Methods**:
-1) Normal distribution of environmental conditions levels across all sections of the environment
+1) set_env_conditions: nrmal distribution of environmental conditions levels across all sections of the environment
-2) Random distribution of threats across 10% of the environment
+2) set_env_threats: random distribution of threats across 10% of the environment

 ```
-# Include first pass of the code you are thinking of using to construct your environment
-# This may be a set of "patches-own" variables and a command in the "setup" procedure, a list, an array, or Class constructor
-# Feel free to include any patch methods/procedures you have.
-Filling in with pseudocode is ok!
-# NOTE: If using Netlogo, remove "python" from the markdown at the top of this section to get a generic code block

 #Initialize environment
  env = create array(250x250)
  set_env_conditions()